cymonetolbert/microbloglite-capstone/README.md

 Practice and experimentation provide experience, and experience provides confidence.

 This project is about making a functional walled-in-garden website!
+Elora Blank, Cymone Tolbert, Abigail Thompson, and Eshet Ejigu all worked on this porject together.

 <img src="./images/loginPage.png" alt="screenshot of code">
 <img src="./images/signupPage.png" alt="screenshot of code">